MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-storage.md

 ## Premium SSD v2

 You should use Premium SSD v2 disks when running SQL Server workloads in [supported regions](/azure/virtual-machines/disks-types#regional-availability), if the [current limitations](/azure/virtual-machines/disks-types#premium-ssd-v2-limitations) are suitable for your environment.
 Depending on your configuration, Premium SSD v2 can be cheaper than Premium SSDs, while also providing performance improvements.
 With Premium SSD v2, you can individually tweak your throughput or IOPS independently from the size of your disk.
 Being able to individually tweak performance options allows for this larger cost savings and allows you to script changes to meet performance requirements during anticipated or known periods of need.
+Premium SSD v2 disks aren't currently supported by SQL Server gallery images.

 ## Premium SSD